ovh/docs/pages/cloud/dedicated/raid_soft/guide.en-asia.md

 ---
 title: 'Configuring software RAID'
 slug: raid-soft
-excerpt: 'This guide will help you configure your server’s RAID array in the event that it needs to be rebuilt due to corruption or disk failure.'
+excerpt: 'Find out how to rebuild your server’s drive configuration after a disk replacement'
 section: 'RAID and disks'
 updated: 2022-10-11
 ---